wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 ## Deployment

-There are no special requirements when deploying the integration runtime with artifacts that has connectors.
+There are no special requirements when deploying the integration runtime with artifacts that have connectors.
 However, the following facts need to be considered.

 To seamlessly refresh tokens, use a registry location that is visible to all [cluster members]({{base_path}}/install-and-setup/setup/deployment/deploying-wso2-mi/) (for example, config registry mounted).
 Here the refresh token value should be passed as a connector parameter.
 For detailed information on how this can be done for the relevant connectors, see the relevant documentation.